ChidiOkeke/portfolio/README.md

-I'm available for hire as a freelancer / consultant!
-Feel free to reach out at rohanrkhude@gmail.com
+I'm available for hire as a freelancer / full-time!
+Feel free to reach out at chidi.i.okeke@gmail.com